View of the Cuicocha crater lake

 While making your round you’ll get a lot of surprises.
 Even in a relatively small natural habitat as the Cuicocha lake area, the diversity in vegetation is enormous.

 A few years ago, you could only circle the lake partially (about 80%).
 The main reason was a hotel that had taken possession of the path.
-Therefore, every hiker was obliged to leave the rim and continue on the main road that runs between the town of Cotacachi and the canton of Intag.
 Nowadays however you can make the whole round.
-Much better!
+And that’s great!

 A visit to Cuicocha with an old time friend